daniel-vera-g/cloud-architecture/README.md

 1. **Availability Sets** : Increases the availability to reach the given SLAs
 2. **Subnets**: Separate the networks
 3. **Load Balancers** :
-   - External load balancer with public IP to distribute incoming traffic to the Frontend tier.
+   - _External_ load balancer with public IP to distribute incoming traffic to the Frontend tier.
-   - Internal load balancer to distribute frontend traffic to the middleware tier
+   - _Internal_ load balancer to distribute frontend traffic to the middleware tier
 4. **NSGs / Network security groups** : Restrict network traffic within the virtual network.
-   - Only the middleware should be able to access the Backend / DB tier
+   - F.ex: Only the middleware should be able to access the Backend / DB tier
 5. **Key Vault** : Store encryption keys to encrypt the replication data at rest
+6. **Bastion:** A way to securely access the VMs in the virtual network from the outside

 ## Practical implementation

-> An exemplary frontend tier is implemented to showcase a part of the architecture.
+> The frontend tier will be used to exemplary showcase the provisioning of the infrastructure.

 For this demo, we add two parts which are non azure related: